rlwhitcomb/utilities/README.md

 - Unclear yet if a switch ***back*** from GUI to console will work.

 ### Calc
+- Use "--" option on command line to signal end of options, rest is parameters (referenced in expressions as $0, $1, etc.) whose value is (of course) null if there isn't a parameter of that number
+- keep an array of them in Calc, with accessor function by number from LValueContext
 - implement Taylor series expansion of other trig/log functions to requested precision
 - need sec, cot, csc, and inverses as well
 - redo the [box] formats of strings (to be? x'...', b'...', o'...') then parse such beasts back to strings